Synthetic Methods in Organic Chemistry (F1173)

 15 credits, Level 6

-This module aims to familiarise students with the important modern methods used in industry and academia for the synthesis of carbon-carbon bonds in organic compounds.
+This module aims to familiarise you with the important modern methods used in industry and academia for the synthesis of carbon-carbon bonds in organic compounds.

-A mechanistic understanding of the underlying chemistry will be described for each method.
+You will gain a mechanistic understanding of the underlying chemistry for each method.
 Each case will be illustrated with examples taken from methods reported in the scientific literature.

-By the end of the module you will be in a position to design a synthetic route to novel chemical structures, and this will be assessed by means of four problem sheets and an unseen examination.
+By the end of the module you will be in a position to design a synthetic route to novel chemical structures.
+This will be assessed through a problem set and an unseen examination.

 15%: Practical (Workshop)